-Content is a vital component (if not THEE vital component) of your website.
-We should note that content isn’t only the copy you write but also the images you share, videos, illustrations, audio, animation, and all the stuff that’s on your webpages is the content.
+Content is a vital component (if not THEE vital component) of your chiropractic website.
+We should note that content isn’t only the copy you write but also the images you share, videos, illustrations, audio, animation, and all the stuff that’s on your web pages is the content.

 You should be unique, trustworthy, true to your brand, engaging, inspiring, and educational- you get the idea.
 This step is not only extremely important to your users but also to your overall SEO campaign.
 Without good content (with your keywords), Google won’t provide your site to users when they make a query.

 Remember, you are an expert, so speak to your audience about the things you know, show them how-to videos, and offer step-by-step images.
 Things like this will keep your visitors coming to your site to learn, but it will also tell Google and the other search engines that you’re an authority in the field.

 Need help getting started?
 Check out our post What Should Chiropractors Blog About?